-Black-box penetration testing is a penetration testing service that aims to find & exploit vulnerabilities in a system as an outsider.
+A Black-box penetration test is a third party testing service that aims to find & exploit vulnerabilities in a system as an outsider.
 The security expert is provided with no information about the target system prior to the testing.
 Except for the target URL and (maybe) access similar to an end-user.
 This means the tester has no access to source code (other than publicly available code), internal data, structure & design of the application before the testing.

 The name “black box’ is suggestive of the dark, no-information starting point in the test.

 A black-box penetration test tests your live application, on run-time.
 It is thus also called Dynamic Application Security Testing (DAST).
 A black-box pentest service provide the great testing to your external assets like:

 - SaaS apps